Welcome to the Clan Pringle Association Website!

 Free Online Book: THE RECORDS OF THE PRINGLES OR HOPPRINGILLS OF THE SCOTTISH BORDER, BY ALEX.
 PRINGLE, M.A., B.Sc.
 Published: Edinburgh, Oliver and Boyd, 1933.

 Recent research by James B Pringle: The Pringle Early Family Tree and The Pringles of East Teviotdale 1425-1675 and on our Clan Chief page.
-Also see our North America page.
+Also see our North America page and our Pringle of Caledon page.

 Torwoodlee Tower: Work on stabilising (not restoring) the Tower is due to start in the spring of 2015.
 Progress is being made in obtaining a funding grant to help with the cost of protecting our built heritage, but donations are still needed.
 Please send a donation and support the Torwoodlee Tower Stabilisation Fund.
 Clan Gathering: There was a Clan Gathering of Members of the Clan Pringle Association on Friday 27th June 2014, including an AGM and BBQ at Torwoodlee in Scotland.
 William Pringle’s photos of the gathering can be seen here.
 Sir Walter Scott of Abbotsford on the Pringles:Publishing his version of ‘The Ballad of the Outlaw Murray,’ Sir Walter makes the following note: